nicole-the-terrible/LFS-guide/README.md

 ```

 ## STEP 4 Final Prep
-after this we can start building our LFS
+After this, we can start building our LFS

-- create a limited dic layout in the lfs filesystem
+- Create a limited dic layout in the LFS filesystem
-using this command to create required directory
+using this command to create the required directory
 ```shell
 mkdir -pv $LFS/{etc,var} $LFS/usr/{bin,lib,sbin}